bazelbuild/bazelisk/README.md

 Please see the next section for how to work with forks.

 Bazelisk currently understands the following formats for version labels:
-- `latest` means the latest stable version of Bazel as released on GitHub.
+- `latest` means the latest stable (LTS) version of Bazel as released on GitHub.
   Previous releases can be specified via `latest-1`, `latest-2` etc.
 - A version number like `0.17.2` means that exact version of Bazel.
-  It can also be a release candidate version like `0.20.0rc3`.
+  It can also be a release candidate version like `0.20.0rc3`, or a rolling release version like `5.0.0-pre.20210317.1`.
 - The hash of a Git commit.
 Please note that Bazel binaries are only available for commits that passed [Bazel CI](https://buildkite.com/bazel/bazel-bazel).

 Additionally, a few special version names are supported for our official releases only (these formats do not work when using a fork):